cseligman.com

 Online Astronomy eText: Satellites (Moons)

 Rhea is the second largest of Saturn's moons, approximately 950 miles in diameter.
-Although somewhat larger than Dione, it is otherwise very similar.
+Although somewhat larger than Dione it is otherwise very similar.
 Its density is slightly lower, but still greater than that of most Saturnian moons, indicating that it is made mostly of ice, but has a substantial minority of heavier materials.
-In addition, it has the same sort of two-sided appearance as Dione, with a heavily cratered leading edge, and a trailing edge with wispy features thought to be related to some sort of ancient ice vulcanism.
+In addition it has the same two-sided appearance as Dione, with a heavily cratered leading edge and a trailing edge with wispy features originally thought to be related to some sort of ancient ice vulcanism, but now believed to be similar to the cliff scarps on Dione.

-In the close-up of the leading edge, below, we can see not only huge numbers of larger craters, but also the suggestion of a streaky alignment of the smaller craters.
-This is probably the result of multiple impacts of moderate-sized objects ejected from larger impact craters, in a way similar to the formation of "rays" on our own Moon.
-Similar features probably exist on many other moons in the Solar System, but in most cases we don't have close-up images of the moons, and such small detail is not visible.
+In the close-up of the leading edge below, we can see not only huge numbers of larger craters, but also the suggestion of a streaky alignment of the smaller craters.
+This is probably the result of multiple impacts of moderate-sized objects ejected from larger impact craters in a way similar to the formation of "rays" on our own Moon.
+Similar features probably exist on many other moons in the Solar System, but in most cases we don't have close-up images of the moons, and such small details are not visible.

 Data for Rhea